 Most fairgoers make a beeline for the food concession stands.
-Granted there is some fair food that might even be good for you, like the humongous, LOL-worthy turkey legs or the yummy bacon creamed corn in a cup.
-But most people are there for the "corny dogs" and the latest fried food inventions that concessionaires spend all year brainstorming.
+There is even some fair food that might be good for you like the humongous turkey legs.
+But most people are there for the "corny dogs" and the latest fried food inventions that concessionaires spend all year developing.

-First, a moment of silence for the legendary Fletcher's Original Corny Dogs, the deep-fried corn-battered hot dog that its Dallas inventors, Carl and Neil Fletcher, claimed was America's first corn dog.
+Fletcher's Original Corny Dogs, the deep-fried corn-battered hot dog that its Dallas inventors Carl and Neil Fletcher claimed was America's first corn dog, is a must-eat.
 About half a million of the delicious dogs have been sold every year during the fair since 1942.
 Go to a State Fair football game, and you'll find fans calling them the "breakfast of champions."

-Accompany those with sides of Texas Frito pie (chili with sharp cheddar encased in corn chips that are battered and deep-fried) and deep-fried balls of Texas Gulf shrimp boil with an amazing remoulade sauce.
-For dessert, there... are always Fernie's Funnel Cakes, a State Fair tradition since the '80s.
+Then move on to enjoy a Texas Frito pie (chili with sharp cheddar encased in corn chips that are battered and deep-fried) and deep-fried balls of Texas Gulf shrimp boil with an amazing remoulade sauce.
+For dessert, there are always Fernie's Funnel Cakes, a State Fair tradition since the '80s.

-If you're into cooking competitions, there are plenty at the fair, covering Southern biscuits to one-pot meals.
-But serious food geeks should peek in the Sunday before the fair starts to see the Chili, BBQ and Dutch Oven Cook-Off, with its amateur kings of the smoker, chili competitors, and Dutch-oven aficionados, who must cook a full meal in a dutch oven over charcoal.
+If you're into cooking competitions, there are plenty at the fair, from southern biscuits to one-pot meals.
+But serious foodies should peek in the Sunday before the fair starts to see the Chili, BBQ and Dutch Oven Cook-Off, with amateur kings of the smoker, chili competitors, and Dutch-oven aficionados, who must cook a full meal in a dutch oven over charcoal.